Drought is the likely culprit in the first die-back pattern researchers have seen in the Bay Area.

 Jim Manheimer was reunited with his yearbook, which had been at the Berkeley Public Library, after the Wall Street Journal ran an article on the origins of the word “hella.”

-Honoree Mukund Raguram says it’s very much a team effort of the work he does providing health care and case management to unhoused communities in the East Bay.
+Mukund Raguram says providing health care and case management to unhoused communities in the East Bay is a team effort.

 A coalition of advocates for Berkeley’s homeless community gathered online to sing, pray and demand justice for the unhoused people.